-- 1. All staff of funded programs are expected to adhere to the Department's AEL policies and procedures posted on the website, https://educateiowa.gov/adult-career-and-community-college/adult-education-and-literacy - 2.
-The state accountability system, TopsEnterprise (TE) is Iowa's web-based online reporting tool for NRS reporting and using this system is a state requirement.
+- 1. All staff of funded programs are expected to adhere to the Department's policies and procedures posted on the website, https://educateiowa.gov/adult-career-and-community-college/adult-education-and-literacy - 2.
+The state accountability system, TopsEnterprise (TE) is Iowa's web-based online reporting tool for NRS reporting.
 Local providers are responsible for allocating sufficient resources to collect NRS measures and enter data into TE.
 Programs are required to meet all elements for data collection, entry, verification, and accountability.
 The TE system is free of charge to providers.
 All grantees will be responsible for using TE as the data management system at the local level by following the current data dictionary, the state approved assessment policy guidelines and attending the data specialist trainings. - 3.
-The Department's Adult Education and Literacy has adopted and implemented standards-based instruction, focusing on College and Career Readiness (CCR) Standards to promote the quality of adult education and literacy outcomes to prepare learners for success in adult education, postsecondary education, and employment.
-A state requirement is that all grantees are required to adopt and align instruction to the CCRs, the English Language Proficiency (ELP) Standards, Iowa's 21st Century Skills, and Adult Citizenship Standards. - 4.
-The purpose of professional development (PD) is to raise the level of expertise of adult educators through continuing learning opportunities.
-Program directors shall ensure the program's compliance with the PD requirements set forth by Lowa's Professional Development Standards and Administrative Rules, Chapter 23 Adult Education and Literacy Programs. - 5.
+The Department's Adult Education and Literacy has adopted and implemented standards-based instruction, focusing on English Language Proficiency Standards to promote the quality of adult education and literacy outcomes to prepare learners for success in adult education, postsecondary education, and employment.
+All grantees are required to adopt and align instruction to the CCRs, the English Language Proficiency (ELP) Standards, Iowa's 21st Century Skills, and Adult Citizenship Standards. - 4.
+The purpose of professional development (PD) is to raise the level of expertise of adult educators through learning opportunities.
+Program directors shall ensure the program's compliance with the PD requirements set forth by Iowa's Professional Development Standards and Administrative Rules, Chapter 23 Adult Education and Literacy Programs. - 5.
 The Department has high expectations of practitioner performance.
-Eligible providers will ensure services are delivered by knowledgeable, well-trained staff by using the standards identified in the Instructor Standards, a framework of what Iowa's AEL instructors should know and be able to do to perform their jobs.
+Eligible providers will ensure services are delivered by knowledgeable, well-trained staff by using the standards identified in the Instructor Standards, a framework of what Iowa's ESL instructors should know and be able to do to perform their jobs.

-L. WIOA Performance Accountability
+K. WIOA Performance Accountability

-In order to measure the effectiveness of state and local areas, WIOA Section 116 performance accountability measures apply across the core programs.
+In order to measure the effectiveness of state and local areas, WIOA performance accountability measures apply across the core programs.
 The Iowa's Adult Education and Literacy levels of performance are negotiated with the U.S. Department of Education, Office of Career Technical and Adult Education (OCTAE) to establish minimum levels for each fiscal year.
 The goal is for each local program to meet or exceed projected performance levels including:

 - Measurable Skill Gains

+- o Educational Functioning Level Gain;

+- o Carnegie Unit;

+- Secondary diploma or equivalent

 - Credential attainment

 - Employment rate second and fourth quarter

 - Median earnings

 - Effectiveness in serving employers